antonum/ha-iris-k8s/README.md

 docker run --rm -p 52773:52773 --init --name iris store/intersystems/iris-community:2020.4.0.524.0
 ```

 The goal of this flag is to prevent formation of the "zombie processes".
-Unfortunatly there is no such dlag in Kubernetes.
-As an alternative in your own containers you can use `tini` in your Dockerfile as follows:
+Unfortunatly there is no such flag in Kubernetes.
+As an alternative, in your own containers you can use `tini` in your Dockerfile as follows:
 ```
 FROM iris-community:2020.4.0.524.0
 ...